 According to “Mastering Jumping Skills”, “the tail helps with rear-end awareness, turning, jumping, balancing, accelerating, and braking.
 When the dog takes off for a jump, his tail is low; but as he crests the jump, his tail rises.
 This tail movement helps shift the dog’s center of gravity and raises the dog’s rear end to clear the jump.
 As the dog lands, the tail comes back down to help the dog find his balance….
 Dewclaws add stability by digging into the ground as the leg rotates, especially when the dog is bearing weight on one front leg, as when he lands from a jump.
 Dogs without dewclaws will put more stress on their shoulders and spine when turning” (Linda Mecklenburg, DVM, 2015).

 While leaving tails and dewclaws intact supports optimal health and performance, our puppies are not eligible for conformation shows in Canada under current CKC rules.
-(They are eligible to compete in ALL field and performance events, and UKC and AKC conformation shows).
-If you prefer for your puppy to have a docked tail and dewclaws removed, please contact another breeder, as the majority of breeders in North America follow that traditional practice.
+(They are eligible to compete in ALL field and performance events in North America, and UKC and AKC conformation shows).
+Note for FCI Rules for International and World Dog Shows “The judging of docked and undocked or cropped and uncropped dogs must be done without any discrimination” (page 6).
+If you prefer for your puppy to have a docked tail and dewclaws removed, please contact another breeder, as the majority of Brittany breeders in North America follow that traditional practice.

 Bed Bug Detection